nx-lr/protea/readme.md

 An integer literal is a sequence of digits.
 An optional prefix sets a non-decimal base: `0b` for binary, `0o` for octal, `0x` for hexadecimal.
 In hexadecimal literals, letters `a` through `f` and `A` through `F` represent values 10 through 15.

-For readability, one or more underscore characters `_` may appear after a base prefix or between successive digits; such underscores do not change the literal's value.
+For readability, one or more underscore characters `_` may appear after a base prefix or between successive digits; such underscores do not change the literal value.
+One or more leading zeroes may also appear at the beginning of said literal or after the prefix of multi-base literals.

 ```dart
 $intLit = `($decIntLit | $hexIntLit | $binIntLit | $octIntLit) $typeSuffix?`